vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 - [Partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/partner-keys)
   are used, but the `Merchant-Serial-Number` HTTP header is not used correctly.

-### Why do I get "Invalid MSN: 654321.
-This MSN is not valid for the provided supermerchant id."?
+### Why do I get `Invalid MSN: 654321.
+This MSN is not valid for the provided supermerchant id.`?

 This error can be caused by the partner making the API request:
 * Uses API keys for the test environment in the production environment, or opposite.